Riada125/Project-3/README.md

   }
 ```

-Below is how the SecureRoute is set up:
+Below is how the SecureRoute is setup:

 ```js
 function secureRoute(req, res, next) {